Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 Margaret Mitchell, once wrote, “Death, taxes, and childbirth!
 There’s never any convenient time for any of them.”
 Sadly, this is still true even today.
 Just the mere thought of doing your tax return can make any single mother want to pull their hair out.

 Today, filing your tax return doesn’t have to be an entirely painful process.
-The invention of the internet has made it easier to learn the ins and outs of doing your tax return.
+With my years of experience navigating the tax system as a single mother, I can attest that the internet has opened up opportunities to learn the ins and outs of tax returns more easily than ever before.
 Knowing more about the process will make it a lot easier and a lot less stressful.

 Single Mother Tax Return: What Is It?